 By listening using a very sensitive receiver the LO of a W.W.II vintage receiver can be tuned.
 For RAFTER the frequency of the transmitter was known (typically a specific Numbers Station (Wiki).
 The sensitive receiver would be tuned to 455 kHz above the transmit frequency (sometimes 455 kHz below).

 From the Wiki page: "By accident, one such receiver for MI5 mobile radio transmissions was being monitored when a passing transmitter produced a powerful signal.
 This overloaded the receiver, producing an audible change in the received signal.
 Quickly the agency realized that they could identify the actual frequency being monitored if they produced their own transmissions and listened for the change in the Superheterodyne (Wiki) tone."

 It's not clear what is learned and how the sensitive receiver is tuned?
 Let me know.

 The idea of the SE950 was that ships in W.W.II could locate submarines by using RDF.
 The target signal might be a transmission or from the Local Oscillator (LO) from a receiver leaking out to the antenna.The YE-ZB system (http://aafradio.org/docs/YE-ZB.pdf) as described in History of Communications

-1820004 Aerial navigation system and method, Kruesi Geoffrey Gottlieb, FED TELEGRAPH CO, 1931-08-18 - a 6 beam system the may be the YE-ZB system.
+1820004 Aerial navigation system and method, Kruesi Geoffrey Gottlieb, FED TELEGRAPH CO, 1931-08-18 - a 6 beam system.